Goodwood Standard Smooth Dachshunds

 HOWEVER, I have the time, the money and the knowledge to do a really good job.
 I have a lot of offer my breed.

 This is how important breeding is to me.
 It is a sacred calling that must be done by only those with skill, knowledge, time and cash money.
 It is VERY expensive.
-There is a LOT of heartbreak, and I'm not about to open the doors to the sort of breeding which has ruined the miniature dachshund that the general public knows.
+There is a LOT of heartbreak, and I'm not about to open the doors to the sort of breeding which has produced so many shelter dogs.

 Who bred your bitch?
 Does she have a registered name?
 Was she sold on a spay neuter contract?
 I'm guessing she might not even be a standard.
 I can't imagine a standard breeder that would allow a puppy bitch of theirs to go to a home without any kind of supervision or contract.